5 Survey Tools for Creating Effective WordPress Polls

 Thankfully, there are free resources that you can use to educate yourself.
 We recommend taking the time to work your way through Survey 101 from SurveyMonkey to learn the basics of creating and administering a survey that produces useful and actionable data.

-Four of the Best Survey Tools for WordPress
+Five of the Best Survey Tools for WordPress

 Now that the groundwork has been laid we’re ready to check out some tools.
-We’ve narrowed the list of options down to the four best tools for creating surveys and embedding them in a WordPress website.
+We’ve narrowed the list of options down to the five best tools for creating surveys and embedding them in a WordPress website.
 Let’s get right to it.

-If you’re into options that are powerful, free, and easy-to-use, look no further than Google Forms.
 Google Forms is a free form creation tool integrated into Google Drive.
 In other words, if you already have a Google account (and who doesn’t?) then you already have access to Google Forms.

 Since Google Forms is a Google Drive app, the only limits are the Google Drive storage limits.
 In other words, Google Forms is effectively unlimited.